Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Related Work

 \section{Related Work}

 \paragraph{Representation Evaluation} Several recent works address the question of representation evaluation in self-supervised learning. \citet{whitney2021evaluating} propose to use the learning dynamics of the downstream classifiers to measure the representation complexity.
 However their method still depends on extra human labels.
 Pretext tasks like jigsaw or rotation prediction are shown to be well correlated with the self-supervised evaluation~\citep{reed2021selfaugment, deng2021labels} and architecture search~\citep{liu2020labels}.
-However, they also rely on crafting ad-hoc data augmentations.
-Previous work also investigate the intuition of learnability and expressiveness, but with their own terms.
-Maximal Coding Rate Reduction (MCR2) \cite{yu2020learning} is one of them; however, this approach requires the ground-truth labels, so it is not directly applicable as an SSL evaluation framework. ~\cite{wang2020understanding} studies contrastive loss, by decomposing it into an alignment loss and a uniformity loss.
-However, their method requires access to the projection head output, which limits its applicability to general architectures.
-Furthermore, we find that by focusing only on contrastive loss, this evaluation scheme provides limited predictive power when applying to a more diverse family of SSL models (section~\ref{sec:imagenet}). ~\cite{ericsson2021well} argues that it is important to look at the transfer performance of the SSL models in order to judge its quality.
+However, they also rely on crafting ad-hoc data augmentations. ~\cite{ericsson2021well} argues that it is important to look at the transfer performance of the SSL models in order to judge its quality.
 We agree with this statement and therefore also test our method for out-of-domain generalization settings (section~\ref{sec:transfer}).
+Closely related to our work, a very recent paper \cite{RankMe2022} builds on theoretical insights of \cite{He2022} to propose an evaluation of joint-embedding self-supervised methods without access to supervised labels based on the effective rank of the learned embedding matrix.
+While \cite{RankMe2022} employs the spectral rank of the representation as a metric, akin to measuring effective dimension, our paper approaches the problem from the perspective of performance across a tradeoff between effective dimension and learnability.